stargate/stargate/helm/README.md

 ```

 ## Ingress
-To use Ingress, ingress controller needs to be installed and appropriate ingress class name has to be updated in the helm values.yaml (ingress.ingressClassName).
+To use Ingress, ingress controller needs to be installed and respective ingress class name has to be set for ingress.ingressClassName.
 By default it uses nginx ingress controller.
 This can be installed as: \
 ```shell script
  helm upgrade --install ingress-nginx ingress-nginx \
    --repo https://kubernetes.github.io/ingress-nginx \
    --namespace ingress-nginx --create-namespace
 ```

-When using ingress, path need to be appended with the service url as per example below
+When using ingress, api services path needs to be used as specified below

 | API                 | Default path when using ingress                                                                   |